Idan Raichel: 2017–2018

 January 2017 saw the release of the single "Spinning Wheel", followed in May by "A Love Like This", for which Raichel chose Zehava Ben as the vocalist.

 In February 2017, just before Raichel set off on another long tour of performances in Europe and the US, there was a gala evening at the Tel Aviv Museum of Art to celebrate the museum's flagship exhibition "Regarding Africa – Contemporary Art and Afro-Futurism".
-During the evening, Raichel was presented with a special award in recognition of his contribution in bringing peoples together through music.
+During the evening, Raichel was presented with a special award in recognition of his contribution to bringing people together through music.

 At the same time, the "Raichel – Piano – Songs" tour became a huge success.
 The show, in which Raichel at last realised his dream of getting close up to his audience and presenting his songs in their original format of piano and voice, stretched into 150 shows in Europe, the US, South America, and Israel, where it ran for 17 successive dates at the Shuni Amphitheater.

 Raichel recorded all the shows at Shuni and selected the best and the most moving of the recordings, giving rise to a new 36-track live album, Raichel – Piano – Songs, which included new versions of some of his biggest hits as well as songs which he had composed for other artists.

 The new album was released in September 2017 and the tour was rounded out with a series of shows at the Shuni Amphitheater in October 2017.
 In June 2018, the album was certified Gold.

-The Latin Grammy Awards ceremony was held in November 2017, and amongst the nominees for "Album of the Year" was Danay Suárez's album Palabras Manuales, which included a version of the Cuban songstress and Raichel dueting on a new version of "Closer Now" from the album Quarter to Six.
+The Latin Grammy Awards ceremony was held in November 2017, and amongst the nominees for "Album of the Year" was Danay Suárez's album Palabras Manuales, which included a version of the Cuban singer and Raichel dueting on a new version of "Closer Now" from the album Quarter to Six.

-In February 2018, Raichel released a single called "And If You’ll Come to Me".
+In February 2018, Raichel released a single called "And If You'll Come to Me".
 The song was produced cooperatively with musical producer Noam Akrabi.

 In May 2018, Raichel released the single "Beresheet".
 The song was written during his travels around the world and inspired by his encounters with people from India and Africa.
 The song is accompanied by a music video showcasing sand artist Ilana Yahav.

 In June 2018, there was a multidisciplinary festival, Raichel's brainchild, at the Live Park Amphitheater in Rishon LeZion.
 This ten-day festival featured a blend of music, food, and art alongside a few special appearances by The Idan Raichel Project in their new lineup.
 Within the framework of the festival, there was a culinary area under the direction of chef Yuval Ben Neriah, an exhibition of photographs by Ziv Koren, and a stage for performances by musicians such as SHIRAN, Di Gasen Trio, Quarter to Africa, Yossi Fine, and others.